-WHAT IS A CONSIDERED A CRIME IN MILBURN TOWNSHIP NJ.?
+WHAT IS A CONSIDERED A CRIME IN MILLBURN TOWNSHIP NJ.?

 "A crime is an offense for which a sentence of imprisonment in excess of six months is authorized.
 N.J.S.A.
 2C:1-4(a) Any other offense is either a disorderly persons offense or a petty disorderly persons offense and therefore not a crime.
 N.J.S.A.
 2C:1-4(b).
 More specifically, "Crime" means any crime as defined by the New Jersey Code of Criminal Justice (2C:1-4(a), or the equivalent under Federal law or the laws of any state."

-The Milburn NJ.
+The Millburn NJ.
 Criminal Defense Lawyer is familiar with the criminal statutes and defenses and will be able to defend the criminal defendant against all state and federal crimes.

-WHAT IS THE DIFFERENCE BETWEEN BEING CHARGED IN MILBURN NJ.
+WHAT IS THE DIFFERENCE BETWEEN BEING CHARGED IN MILLBURN NJ.
 WITH A CRIMINAL CHARGE IN N.J.
 STATE COURT AND A FELONY IN NEW JERSEY FEDERAL COURT?

 The Federal Government must be at the cutting edge of technology to protect the citizenry.
 State law enforcement agencies sometimes do not have the financial resources and training level of most Federal Investigators.